- There are only a handful of dangerous animals in Hawaii.

 This guy is VERY brave! | Photo Credit: Arachnoboards

 When a human is bitten, the centipede will cling to the skin and keep biting, so if you see one on someone’s skin, try to beat it off as soon as possible!
 The bite leaves two puncture wounds, and the infected area will start to hurt like a very powerful bee sting.
-The pain can be excruciating, and sometimes lasts for weeks.
+The pain can be excruciating and sometimes lasts for weeks.

-The infection can cause extreme swelling of the bitten area, but that can be swiftly treated by local hospitals who all have experience with centipede bites.
+The infection can cause extreme swelling of the bitten area, but that can be swiftly treated by local hospitals that all have experience with centipede bites.
 In very rare cases, an allergic reaction to the toxin can cause complications, and there have been fatalities after a bite from a centipede.
 But, statistically, over 90% of bites heal with no complications and no lasting marks.

 There’s a good chance that you’ll meet one of these angry millipede-wannabees whilst you’re in Hawaii, although the 10-12” ones aren’t that common.
 Just remember to give them a wide berth if you see one nearby, and you’ll be fine.